 Goldfish generally have black, red, and yellow pigments, with some gray, blue, and brown pigments making rare appearances.

-here are over 23 different types of Koi color combinations and patterns, and they can include any of the above colors.
+There are over 23 different types of Koi color combinations and patterns, and they can include any of the above colors.

 4. Fin Shape & Type

-When it comes to Koi, they have very basic fins, just like a carp.
+When it comes to Koi, they have very basic fins, just like a common carp.
 There is a variety of Koi known as the Butterfly Koi, which has longer flowing fins, but these are often not considered to be true Koi fish.

-There are a couple of long finned Koi varieties like this, but generally speaking, they usually all have very basic finds like carp fish.
+There are a couple of long finned Koi varieties like this, but generally speaking, they usually all have very basic finds like common carp fish.

 Goldfish on the other hand feature several different fin and tail types.
 There are single tailed goldfish and fan tailed goldfish, which have a single caudal fin and anal fin.